JoelTing99/Library_website/README.md

 This app is made with **Flask** and **Python** for the back-end, the **Bootstrap** for the front-end and the **SQLite** for the database.
 Without using any API, all date must upload from the user.
 There have 10 HTML files for different page of the website, 1 Python files for the back-end and 1 database file for the SQLite database.

+10 HTML files is mean that I have 10 different pages routing by the Python, that contains:
+  * Layout foundation
+  * Login
+  * Register
+  * Searching
+  * Account
+    1. My book
+    2. Add book
+    3. Remove book
+    4. Edit account
+  * History

 #### Made by:
 **Joel Ting, Malaysia**